Understanding the Influence of Motivation on Requirements Engineering-related Activities

-However, some of our participants mentioned that having a challenging problem to solve demotivates them when involved in RE-related activities as it distracts their focus on the project.
-They further elaborated that having a challenging problem requires lots of time and effort, and in the end, they get bored with providing the best solution for it.
-For example, INT19, a business analyst explained it as, \emph{\faCommentsO ``I can be easily distracted when I'm having a challenging, complex problem.
-In my last project, I had to put lots of effort into understanding its initial days, and I felt like I'm wasting my time.
-There was no progress.
-Because of that, I was down and thanked our project manager and the team, we completed it"}. \\ \textbf{Project diversity} is identified as another socio-technical motivation factor which has a positive influence on RE-related activities.
-Over half, 13 out of 21 participants, mentioned that they get motivated when they get to work on diverse projects and referred to it as either working on projects from diverse industries (domains) or using diverse techniques for RE-related activities or getting a variety of tasks to complete in each sprint in their projects.
-They further elaborated that working on different domains and using different techniques to gather requirements are helpful in keeping their focus on the project while getting the opportunity to try and learn new things. \emph{\faCommentsO ``In different projects, I use different techniques to gather requirements.
-Throughout these years, from when I started working as a business analyst to now working as a lead business analyst, I worked on a number of projects, different IoT projects.
+\textbf{Project diversity} is identified as another socio-technical motivating factor.
+Over half, 13 out of 21 participants, mentioned that they get motivated when they get to work on diverse projects and referred to it as either working on projects from diverse domains or using diverse techniques for RE-related activities or getting a variety of tasks to complete in each sprint.
+They further elaborated that working on different domains and using different techniques to gather requirements are helpful in keeping their focus on the project while getting the opportunity to try and learn new things. \\ \emph{\faCommentsO ``In different projects, I use different techniques to gather requirements. ...
 Sometimes you get the requirements very easily and sometimes we have to put in lots of effort.
 So, I have to use various techniques accordingly, such as interviews, brainstorming sessions, and workshops.